mohsenkamini/DG-CDN-task/README.md

 ### Not Included Cases

-The only part of the `Digikala CDN Team2020 –Ver 001Digikala Infrastructure -CDNTask Assignment` document i didn't work on, is STEP 5: tuning tcp stack. which is due to the lack of time :)
+The only part of the `Digikala CDN Team2020 –Ver 001Digikala Infrastructure -CDNTask Assignment` document i didn't work on, is `STEP 5: tuning tcp stack`. which is due to the lack of time :)

 I would be happy to be working on it at a later time.